Learn About Educational Attainment Rates in Tucson, Arizona MSA

 How is it measured?

 Educational attainment reflects the share of the population age 25 and older with a given level of education.
 Respondents report the highest level of education completed.
 The data come from five-year estimates for 2009, 2018, and 2023 from the U.S. Census Bureau’s American Community Survey (ACS).
-Note that the ACS five-year estimates are a rolling survey taken over five years, therefore, they are only comparable on a five-year interval.
+Note that the ACS five-year estimates are a rolling survey taken over five years.
+Therefore, they are only comparable at five-year intervals.
 Data for 2000 are drawn from the 2000 Census Summary File 3.